MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     3 │        4 │
     =#

-When a Julia function returns a vector, the combinator constructed by `Lift` creates pipelines having plural output.
+When a Julia function returns a vector, the combinator analogue creates pipelines having plural output.
 In fact, the `Range` combinator used in these examples could be created as follows:

-    const Range = Lift(x -> 1:x)
+    Range(X) = Combinator(x -> 1:x)(X)

 In DataKnots, pipeline combinators can be constructed directly from native Julia functions.
 This lets us take advantage of Julia's rich